swiftcoder2020/bsl-fingerspelling-js-game/README.md

-On approach to the second milestone project, which derives on the learning experience of exploring through the fundamentals of JavaScript and the Interactive Front-End Development module, the focus has progressively transitioned from a static site to one that will become interactive that allows visitors to actively engage with data.
-It also completes what's known as the 'trinity of web development' whereby this forms the basis of front-end development that concerns itself with data as presented through components such as HTML, CSS & the addition of JavaScript.
+On approach to the second milestone project, which derives on the learning experience of exploring through the fundamentals of JavaScript and the Interactive Front-End Development module, the focus has progressively transitioned from a static site to one that will become interactive whereby it allows visitors to actively engage with data.
+It also completes what's known as the 'trinity of web development' that forms the basis of front-end development that concerns itself with data as presented through components such as HTML, CSS & the addition of JavaScript.
 The core attention of this project however, is to construct an interactive front-end website that responds to user's actions which revolves around a sense of engagement.